Key developments for October 19-20:

 Salome Zourabichvili participated in the rally.
 She is a vocal critic of the ruling Georgian Dream Party and encouraged protesters to vote pro-European parties at the election.
 Zourabichvili stated that the protest “shows Georgia has already won and is reintegrating with Europe.”

-In her speech, Zourabichvili addressed Volodymyr Zelensky and said that Ukraine “fights for Georgia too.”
+In her speech, Zourabichvili addressed President Volodymyr Zelensky and said that Ukraine “fights for Georgia too.”
 You will win and we will both enter the European Union.”

 Georgia received EU candidate status along with Ukraine in December 2023.
 Georgia’s candidacy continues to be questioned as the ruling Georgian Dream Party continues to rekindle its relations with Russia.

 Concerns over Georgia’s democracy reached a fever pitch following the passage of the law on foreign agents by the ruling Georgian Dream Party.
-The law requires that organizations receiving foreign funding be labeled “foreign agent” and mirrors the repressive Russian legislation used against regime opponents.
+The law requires that organizations receiving foreign funding be labeled “foreign agent” and mirrors the repressive Russian legislation used against Kremlin regime opponents.

 As part of the larger trend of his party to rapprochement Russia, Bidzina ivanishvili (oligarch) declared on Sept.
 14 that Georgia should “apologize for” Russia’s 2008 attack against the country.